dnjackson/eos/content/drafts/state.md

 There is a subtle qualification to this principle.
 Sometimes it is useful to enrich the state in ways that anticipate future functionality.
 Example: in a *Moderation* concept, there might be no actions that require storage of posts that have been rejected by a moderator, but it might be sensible to store them anyway if you anticipate adding, for example, functionality that recommends acceptance or rejection based on treatment of prior posts from the same user.

-**Relation direction**.
-The direction in which you declare a relation usually corresponds to the most common direction of lookup.
-Example: in the *Folder* concept, the relation between folders and the objects they contain would be declared as

-	contents: Folder lone -> set Object

-and not

-	parent: Object -> lone Folder

-since you expect to navigate from a folder to its objects, not vice versa.
-But like tables in a relational database (and unlike mappings in a programming language), the direction of a relation doesn’t fundamentally matter, and you can always do it either way, so you long as you’re consistent in how you refer to it.
-Example: if an *Invitation* concept included the relation

-	inv: Person -> Person

-you would have to make sure that you interpreted it consistently, so that *p.inv* means either the persons invited by *p* or the persons who have invited *p*, but not both!

-**Unordered relationships**.
-Mathematically, a relation is always directed, and corresponds to a set of ordered pairs or arrows between objects.
-To represent a symmetric, unordered relationship, you can define a symmetric relation that includes pairs in both directions.
-Example: the *Friend* concept may have a relation

-	friends: User -> User

-that contains both *(u1, u2)* and *(u2, u1)* when users *u1* and *u2* are friends.

 **Most abstract structures**.
 The state should not include structural decisions that needlessly complicate the state and limit the freedom of the implementer.
 In particular, don’t use a sequence (ordering some elements) when a set suffices.
 Example: you might think that the messages in a *Group* concept should be stored as a sequence, but since none of the actions involve sequence manipulations, and each message can appear only once, a set of messages is better.
 If you want the concept to contain enough information for messages to be displayed in order, you can associate a date with each message and assume the mapping of the concept to the user interface sorts messages by date.

 **Abstract types**.
 Don’t use a primitive type that has properties that aren’t necessary for the concept behavior.
 Example: a *Ticket* concept may generate identifiers for tickets which, in the implementation, will happen to be integers that are generated in order.
 In the concept design, however, all that matters is that the ticket identifiers are distinct, so you should introduce an abstract type *TicketId* to represent them rather than using *Int*.

 **Richer abstract types**.
 Another reason to introduce an abstract type is to record in the design that a type will have *more* properties than a primitive type.
 Example: rather than representing an email address as *String*, represent it as an abstract *EmailAddress* type, to capture the fact that email addresses have a particular form that can be validated.

-**Polymorphism**.
-In an app that you’re designing, a concept will often be motivated by a need that is related to a particular kind of object, but the concept itself will not rely on any properties of that object.
-Example: a *Hold* concept in a library app that governs how borrowers place holds on books need only associated borrowers with books, and doesn’t need the borrowers or the books to have any particular properties.

-Types of objects that are not specific to the concept (and are generated by it) should be represented by type parameters, making the concept *polymorphic* or generic.
-Example: the *Hold* concept might be declared as *Hold\<User, Item\>*, where *User* and *Item* are type variables (that is placeholders for concrete types that will be provided when the concept is used).

-**Carrier types**.
-A concept will often introduce a type to represent a set of objects that is central to the concept.
-In this case, you can overload the name and use it for both the concept and the type, disambiguating them by context.
-Example: the *Group* concept has a set of groups of type *Group*; the *Post* concept has a set of posts of type *Post*; the *Invitation* concept has a set of invitations of type *Invitation*.
-When instantiating a polymorphic concept, you can refer to these types in a qualified name.
-Example: an *Upvote* concept is defined polymorphically over a generic type of *Item* (the items that are upvoted).
-The concept would be declared as *Upvote\<Item\>*, and can then be instantiated as *Upvote\<Post.Post\>* to indicate that, in this app, the target items are the posts of the *Post* concept.

-Example: the *Hold\<User, Item\>* from the library app might be instantiated as *Hold\<User.User, LibraryCatalog.Book\>* with a *User* type from a *User* concept and a *Book* type from a *LibraryCatalog* concept.

-**No external types**.
-Concepts should be fully independent of one another.
-This is what makes them understandable to users and reusable across applications and even domains.
-So a concept’s state should never refer to types that are introduced in another concept.
-Example: an *Upvote* concept in a social media app should not refer to the type of posts of a Post concept through a state component such as

-	concept Upvote
-	state
-	  upvotes: Post -> set Vote

-Instead, any type whose objects will (at runtime) come from another concept should be declared as a type parameter so that the concept is fully generic (see *polymorphism* above):

-	concept Upvote <Item>
-	state
-	  upvotes: Item -> set Vote

-This principle will actually force you to introduce polymorphism whenever objects are to be shared between concepts, because there’s no other way to say that a type in one concept matches a type in another (except for the primitive types such as *String*).

 **Primitive types**.
 The standard primitive types are assumed to be defined globally, so a concept can refer to types such as *String*, *Integer*, *Bool*, etc., and use their standard operations (such as concatening strings, adding integers) in defining actions.